knope-dev/knope/docs/src/content/docs/recipes/customizing-changelogs.md

 :::caution
 The default order is recommended, as it organizes changes from most-important (for consumers) to least-important.
-Overridden sections always appear after non-overridden sections in the order they are defined.
+Overridden sections always appear after non-overridden sections in the order they're defined.
 So, if you're going to override any of the first three sections, it's recommended you also override any sections that should appear below them.
 :::